fangyulim/data-512-project/README.md

 You can find more information about my findings in the [final_report](reports/final_report.docx).

 # Project Structure*
-*THE USGS Wildland dataset can be downloaded [here](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
+*The USGS Wildland dataset can be downloaded [here](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
 The files downloaded were the GepJSON Files.zip*

 project-main/ <br>
 | <br>